 The criteria for being able to petition for a divorce varies within Europe and the rest of the world, so talk to a specialist international divorce solicitor if you are considering divorcing overseas.

 3) Communication and Negotiation

-You and your spouse need to at least consider mediation if you are divorcing in the UK.
+You and your spouse need to at least consider mediation if you are divorcing within England or Wales.
 Mediation can be a useful tool to agree on certain aspects of your life after your divorce including child arrangements and maintenance.
 Your lawyer will submit your request to your spouse who will review it with their solicitor before responding to your lawyer with an acceptance or request for amendment.
 Any agreed amendments are made and your petition is sent to the court.